JongseobBaek/inet/doc/src/developers-guide/ch-packets.rst

    :name: Packet dispatching example

-The :ned:`MessageDispatcher` finds the designated protocol module and its gate based on the :func:`registerProtocol` calls it has received during the initialization of all connected protocol modules.
+The :ned:`MessageDispatcher` finds the designated protocol module and its gate based on the :fun:`registerProtocol` calls it has received during the initialization of all connected protocol modules.